-Wealthy expats benefiting from Portugal's Non-Habitual Residency (NHR) tax status are being urged to prepare for a significant tax burden once their 10-year tax incentive period expires.
+Wealthy expats benefiting from Portugal’s Non-Habitual Residency (NHR) tax regime are increasingly reviewing how their tax position may change once the 10-year incentive period comes to an end.

 To learn more and to arrange a discovery call with an advisor, contact Portugal Pathways here.

-One UK expat, Peter Marshall, shared his experience navigating the NHR tax regime.
+UK expat Peter Marshall shared his experience of navigating the NHR regime:

 To learn more and to arrange a discovery call with an advisor, contact Portugal Pathways here.